ezezhub/CSVExcelConversion/README.md

 # CSVExcelConversion

-This is the a node runtime that will convert Singapore Bank CSV to format into excel.
+This is the a node application that will convert Credit Card / Bank statement CSV into excel.